 The results obtained with $\ln \mathcal{L}_{\rm SD}+\ln \mathcal{L}_{\rm Planck}$ by using a Metropolis-Hastings MCMC algorithm implemented in the \texttt{MontePython} sampler and by allowing to vary both the 6 $\Lambda$CDM and 3 LN parameters are shown in Fig.~\ref{fig:comparison_fixed_vs_varying_cosmo}.
 These results are compared with those obtained by fixing the 6 $\Lambda$CDM cosmological parameters in Fig.~\ref{fig:comparison_fixed_vs_varying_cosmo}.
 Given the good agreement that we find for this LN template, we proceed by keeping fixed the 6 $\Lambda$CDM cosmological parameters to reduce the computational cost of the MCMC analysis.

-In order to forecast the impact of future CMB SD measurements on the scalar-induced interpretation of PTA data, we compute the 3d marginalized posterior distribution of $(\log_{10} A_\zeta, \log_{10} k_*, \Delta)$ from the public chains of the NG15 analysis obtained by using the SIWGB associated to the LN model in Eq.~\eqref{eq:lognormal}.
+In order to forecast the impact of future CMB SD measurements on the scalar-induced interpretation of PTA data, we compute the 3d marginalized posterior distribution of $(\log_{10} A_\zeta, \log_{10} k_*, \Delta)$ from the public chains of the NG15 analysis obtained by using the SIWGB associated to the LN model in Eq.~1 in the main text.
 We then add the log-value of such normalized posterior to the total CMB log-likelihood $\ln\mathcal{L}_{\rm Planck} + \ln \mathcal{L}_{\rm SD}$.